MultiverseLearningProducts/swe/src/mod2/wk1/day2.md

 ### Acessing multi-dimensional arrays

-Accessing multi-dimensional arrays is somewhat similar to how we'd access single-dimensional array, except this time, we need tell JavaScript which nested array we want and which element in thata array we also want.
+Accessing multi-dimensional arrays is somewhat similar to how we'd access a single-dimensional array, except this time, we need tell JavaScript which nested array to target, and which element in the target array we want to extract.
 For example:

 ```javascript
 let myMdArray = [